Cedar Rapids Passport Offices – Where to Apply for a Passport in Cedar Rapids

 Routine processing is the first of the two options offered at the post office.
 It is the typical way most people use to get a passport.
 The time it takes to get a passport with routine processing is 4-6 weeks.
 For some, this is a long time, but for others who can wait, they pay the fee and expect to receive the new document in the mail.
 In some rear cases, the time with this option can exceed six weeks.
 If this should happen, the only solution is to wait.
 You will not be able to contact the processing center.

 Expedited passport processing is the second processing option available at the post office.
-With this option, the processing time is decreased in half.
+With this option, the processing time is decreased by half.
 So, if you cannot wait four weeks but can for at least three weeks, you can have a new passport by then.
 To be exact, expedited processing can help you get a passport in 2-3 weeks.
 This option requires the additional document to show the urgency for a new passport.
 To demonstrate the importance, you must show proof of international travel within the next two or three weeks.
 Without evidence, you will be asked to use conventional processing.

 If you need a passport sooner than two weeks, contact a regional passport agency.
 A regional agency can get a passport in 24 hours.
 Like expedited processing, proof of emergency and international travel must be provided.
 There is no passport agency in Iowa, but there is one in Minneapolis, Minnesota and one in Chicago, Illinois.